Kelham Baptist Church

 Kelham Baptist Church is a place you can call home.
-Our music is traditional (we sing hymns from hymnbooks) not because we are old-fashioned but because the hymns powerfully emphasize historic teachings of our faith and remind us of the truths those who have gone before us have learned and celebrated).
-The community of God's people singing is a powerful testimony.
+Our music is traditional (we sing hymns from hymnbooks not because we are old-fashioned but because hymns powerfully emphasize historic truths of our faith and remind us of the truths those who have gone before us have learned and celebrated).
+The community of God's people singing is a powerful testimony and great encouragement.
 Our preaching is expositional (we explain the Bible and apply its teachings to our lives today).
 Our church family is warm and welcoming.